-An image circulating online claims that a new species of "dragon" was discovered in Indonesia.
+An image circulating online allegedly shows a new species of dragon discovered in Indonesia.
 Is this real or false?

 The photo below has been included in discussions such as this one entitled “Dragons Discovered in Indonesia” which claimed: